Skip to main content

 All travelers (except Indians) joining this Nepal Cultural Tour require a Nepal Tourist Visa, which can be easily obtained on arrival at Tribhuvan International Airport in Kathmandu or at designated land borders.
 The process is straightforward, simply carry a valid passport (with at least six months’ validity), passport-sized photos, and the visa fee in cash (USD is most convenient).
 Visa durations are typically available for 15, 30, or 90 days, depending on the length of your stay.
 You can choose the first option.

-For this journey, no special trekking permits are required, since the experiences focus on culture, spirituality, and heritage.
+For this Nepal Cultural Tour, no special permits are required, since the experiences focus on culture, spirituality, and heritage.
 However, if there are any changes to regulations or specific entry needs (such as for national parks), we will handle those arrangements on your behalf.
 This ensures your travel is stress-free and allows you to focus fully on the connections, reflections, and shared experiences that make this trip so meaningful.

 For more information, visit Nepal Immigration